-- a electronic-privacy issues, including for ISPs, online platforms, and search engines; - b online tracking and behavioural advertising: as a general rule, explicit prior consent is required.
+- a electronic-privacy issues, including for ISPs, online platforms, and search engines; - online tracking and behavioural advertising: as a general rule, explicit prior consent is required.
 The DPA does not generally consider that online behavioural advertising or profiling activities can be based on the existence of a legitimate interest.
-In addition, the DPA considers that profiling activities must be considered as separate processing activities from any others, such as advertising ones, and, as such, a specific and separate legal ground must legitimate these activities (e.g., a separate consent); - c location tracking: the Spanish Data Protection Law and the DPA consider that the use of this technology in work environments may be reasonable and proportionate provided that certain requirements and proportionality test are met (mainly, that specific information has been previously provided to data subjects on the potential monitoring of IT resources).
+In addition, the DPA considers that profiling activities must be considered as separate processing activities from any others, such as advertising ones, and, as such, a specific and separate legal ground must legitimate these activities (e.g., a separate consent).
+The DPA has also developed (through recent sanctioning resolutions) the transparency requirements to be complied with in the context of profiling activities; - c location tracking: the Spanish Data Protection Law and the DPA consider that the use of this technology in work environments may be reasonable and proportionate provided that certain requirements and proportionality test are met (mainly, that specific information has been previously provided to data subjects on the potential monitoring of IT resources).
 In 2020, the DPA published documents analysing the processing of location data (some of them in the context of covid-19); - d use of cookies: as a general rule, explicit prior consent is required for installing cookies or similar devices on terminal equipment.
-In November 2019, the DPA published a 'Guide on the use of cookies'.
+In November 2019, the DPA published a

+'Guide on the use of cookies'.
 However, only a few months later (in July 2020) the DPA felt it necessary to update its Guide, to mirror the Guidelines that the European Data Protection Board issued in May 2020 on the topic of consent.
 The updated Guide considers that the mere fact of continuing to view a screen, or scrolling or navigating through a website, will under no circumstances be considered a clear affirmative action.
 In addition, the Guide adopts a restrictive position on cookie walls.
-In 2019, the DPA received 1,529 claims and issued 58 sanctioning resolutions regarding internet services (certain of which included the use of cookies);
+In 2020, the DPA received 2,220 claims and issued 128 sanctioning resolutions regarding internet services (certain of which included the use of cookies);